johnandrea/ngsq2gedcom/README.md

 At this early stage, read the code for a list of assumptions and conversion notes.

+## Notes on variants:
+- the document in hand has "b.
+DATE" after a person's name
+- the document from RMv9 has "was born DATE" after a person's name
+- the document in hand has a period after the roman numerals for birth order
+- the document from RMv9 does not have a period after the roman numerals
+- the document in hand has a line of "Children:" leading the list of children
+- the document from RMv9 uses "...had the following children:"

 ## Notes on the report format:
 - https://web.archive.org/web/20210810080315/http://www.saintclair.org/numbers/nummr.html
 - http://higdonfamily.org/research-tips-for-advanced/numbering-systems-for-genea/descending-numbering-system/ngsq-system-1903.html